Security Data Works

 Three boundaries documented up front.

 The Migration Assessment is not the implementation.
 It produces the decision and the roadmap; the build is the next engagement (Architecture Assessment for the deeper design, Implementation Support for the embedded help during the build).
-The boundary is intentional — the assessment's value is in being a structured decision artifact, not in being the start of an open-ended consulting engagement.
+The boundary is intentional.
+The assessment's value is in being a structured decision artifact, not in being the start of an open-ended consulting engagement.

 The Migration Assessment ships on a defined timeline with defined deliverables; change requests run through a documented scope-change process.
-The fixed price reflects this discipline — predictable on both sides, scoped against the SOW rather than against billable hours.
+The fixed price reflects this discipline.
+Predictable on both sides, scoped against the SOW rather than against billable hours.

 Quantified answers.
 Defensible roadmap.
 Or a documented no-go.